coder-vig/fingerprint/README.md

 # fingerprint
-Python code to register and verify finger print with HID Digital Persona 4500
+Python code to register and verify finger print with Digital Persona 4500

 This progam consists of a few functions to read and check finger prints